patHyatt/patHyatt.github.io/_posts/2016-03-27-ultralight-travel.md

 	<li>Container of ibuprofen (Headache, sprain, fever, super useful)</li>
 </ul>

 Clothing wise my rule of thumb is # of days you're away divided by 2.
-With the cap on this formula being 8 days of awayness/vacation/business, yielding 4 days of clothng.
+With the cap on this formula being 8 days of awayness/vacation/business, yielding 4 days of clothing.
 So if I'm going away for 5 days, 5/2 = 2.5, so I'd likely bring 3 days of clothing.
 If I'm going away for 18 days, I'd bring 4 days of clothing.

 With your Scruba you can wash every 2-3 days and be absolutely fine.
 Shorts/jeans are reusable so you can wear a pair of those guys 1-3 days easily before washing.

 Of course if you're going to special events the need to carry special shoes/outfits is a thing.
 Try to reduce these garments to the bare minimum.
 My best one bag trip to date had 1 wedding, 1 day of outdoor activities (hiking), 4 days out of the country, and a high school graduation.
 In total we were gone 10 days.